terramate-io/terramate/docs/terraform-generation.md

 code will have the results of the evaluation.

 Each `export_as_terraform` block requires a label.
-This label is part of the identity of the block and is also used as a default to which filename will be used when code is generated.
+This label is part of the identity of the block and is also used as a default for which filename will be used when code is generated.
 Given a label `x` the filename will be `_gen_terramate_x.tf`.
 The labels are also used to configure different filenames for each block if the default names are undesired, more details on how to configure this can be checked [here](todo-docs-for-config).